 Please note if the Authority is not issuing the tax exempt bonds, the Project must still comply with the Mandatory sections of the QAP.
-Further, the governmental unit that is issuing the bonds is responsible for making the applicable determination under Section 42(m)(2)(D).
+Further, the governmental unit that is issuing the bonds is responsible for determining that the credit allocated to the building does not exceed the amount necessary to assure project feasibility, as required under Section 42(m)(2)(D).